python-virtualenvwrapper/virtualenvwrapper/docs/en/command_ref.rst

 Syntax::

-    mktmpenv [ENVNAME]
+    mktmpenv [VIRTUALENV_OPTIONS]

-If no environment name is given, a temporary unique name is generated.
+A unique virtualenv name is generated.

 ::